DFE-Digital/early-careers-framework/docs/source/ecf/definitions-and-states.html.md

 | `active`     | A partnership between a provider, school and delivery partner has been agreed and confirmed by the provider    | Providers can [view, confirm and update active partnerships](LINK NEEDED)     |
 | `challenged`     | A partnership between a provider, school and delivery partner has been changed or dissolved by the school     | Providers can [view challenged partnerships](LINK NEEDED)    |

-Find more detailed specifications in the [partnerships schema](/api-reference/reference-v3.html#schema-ecfpartnershipattributes).
+Find more detailed specifications for the [partnerships schema](/api-reference/reference-v3.html#schema-ecfpartnershipattributes).